UBC-MDS/introduction-machine-learning/chapters/en/slides/module2/module2_04.md

 Notes:

 Let’s take a look at what our tree looks like.

 We can see all the nodes of the tree and what the root condition is.

+In this case, our root condition is whether or not `lab4` is greater or equal to 0.5.

+Since we are using binary data, if `lab4` equals 0 for an example, then it’s going to be going down the left branch and if it equal `1` it will go down the right branch.

 ---